rcrowther/django-img/README.md

 - create flexible filter chains
 - categorise/tag images

 All these facilities could be built into the base code.
-But then the app will not be, for you, a plug and go solution.
+But then the app will not be a plug and go solution.

 The code API is a step back from the facilities mentioned above.
 It is small, concise, and fits good CSS/template-practice.